The-Back-Room/The-Back-Room.github.io/WindowsThemes.md

 ## Our Themes
 We offer a variety of custom Windows Themes that you can download and install to enhance your desktop experience.
 Check them out via the following pages:

-### Windows Deskthemepacks
+### SFW Windows Deskthemepacks
-Deskthemepacks for Windows 10 and Windows 11.
+SFW Deskthemepacks for Windows 10 and Windows 11.
+These themes are safe for work and suitable for all audiences.

 - [Bleach](/WindowsThemes/Deskthemepacks/BLEACH) - Theme pack inspired by the BLEACH anime and manga series.
-- [Courage the Cowardly Dog](/WindowsThemes/Deskthemepacks/CourageTCD) - Theme pack inspired by the the clut classic Courage the Cowardly Dog.
+- [Courage the Cowardly Dog](/WindowsThemes/Deskthemepacks/CourageTCD) - Theme pack inspired by the cult classic Courage the Cowardly Dog.
 - [Final Fantasy XIV: A Realm Reborn](/WindowsThemes/Deskthemepacks/FinalFantasyXIV) - Theme pack inspired by "Final Fantasy XIV: A Realm Reborn".
 - [Final Fantasy XIV: Heavensward](/WindowsThemes/Deskthemepacks/FFXIVHeavensward) - Theme pack inspired by "Final Fantasy XIV: Heavensward".
 - [Final Fantasy XIV: Stormblood](/WindowsThemes/Deskthemepacks/FFXIVStormblood) - Theme pack inspired by "Final Fantasy XIV: Stormblood".